 15) Depart KTM for the mountain.
 After completing our orientation session and receiving permits, we plan to depart Kathmandu the following day.

 16) Buy your mattress in Nepal.
 Regarding mattresses, above basecamp, we do not recommend anything you have to inflate.
 These "therma-rest" are unreliable with all of the sharp iceaxes, crampons, and rocks that we will encounter.
 I never saw one not puncture when used above basecamp.
 These are a liability and dangerous.
 Please don’t depend on an inflatable matt above basecamp.
 Several traditional closed cell foam non-inflatable karimat mattresses are preferred.
 I like to bring 3 or 4 mattresses as they are inexpensive and I want to sleep warmly and comfortably at night.
 These are available very inexpensively in Kathmandu, so there is no need to bring any from home.
 Why fly around the world with a kit/duffel bag filled with foam?
 Our planned schedule allows plenty of time for equipment shopping in Kathmandu.

 17) Climbers and walkers-bring or buy duvet-down jacket.
 Fairly good quality down/duvet gear is available in Kathmandu inexpensively and is a crucial part of your equipment.
 Everest, Lhotse, Cho-Oyu and Shishapangma climbers will, in addition, need a duvet/down jacket with an insulated hood and duvet/down trousers as well.
 Or, many 8000 metre / 26,000 foot climbers prefer a down/duvet suit.
 We recommend you advance order your Kathmandu down/duvet clothing so you know it's available.
-Due to power cuts, 2 weeks advanced notice is necessary
+Due to power cuts, 2 weeks advanced notice is necessary. back to top

 18) Food during the expedition -